Summary

 Why Do Some Industries Still Prefer Text-Heavy Business Plans?

-Legal and Rule Requirements
+Legal and Regulatory Requirements

 Complex Business Models

-According to the Small Business Administration.
-Your business plan is the tool you'll use to convince people that working with you is smart.
+According to the Small Business Administration, your business plan is the tool you'll use to convince people that working with you is smart.
 For complex services, this convincing happens through detailed explanations.

-Backer Preferences and Trust Factors
+Investor Preferences and Trust Factors

 Many backers over 50 years old prefer detailed written business plans.
-They grew up reading long documents and trust text more than flashy presentations.
+They grew up reading lengthy documents and trust text more than flashy presentations.
 In 2025, backers aged 45-65 controlled 68% of venture money funds in the United States.

-These experienced backers often ask hard questions about business details.
+These experienced backers often ask tough questions about business details.
 They want to see thorough written explanations of risks, processes, and compliance measures.
 Visual presentations don't give them the depth they need to make funding decisions.

 Conservative sectors like banking show this preference clearly.
 Bank loan officers still require detailed written business plans for loans over $100,000.
 They need documentation that meets their strict lending standards.

-Traditional Industries and Visual Business Plans: Banking, Healthcare, and ManufacturingWhat Industries Favor Text-Heavy Business Plans in 2026?
+What Industries Favor Text-Heavy Business Plans in 2026?

 Professional Services

 Management consulting firms especially need written explanations.
 Their methods and client processes can't be reduced to simple charts.
-The complexity needs thorough documentation.
+The complexity requires thorough documentation.
 In 2025, 89% of Big Four consulting firms required written business plans from new practice areas.

 Accounting firms face similar needs.
 New tax law changes in 2024 created complex compliance needs that must be explained in writing.
 Visual elements can't capture the detailed legal language these firms need in their planning documents.